 Coronation Chicken is a light and delicious summer salad, gently spiced with curry powder and sweetened with fresh and dried fruit.
-It’s really come to the forefront of British summer dining again this year, due in part to the Royal Weddings.
+It’s a really popular British recipe all year round, featuring at picnics, luncheons and buffets.

 I first blogged this post on June 2nd, 2013, the 60th anniversary of the coronation of Queen Elizabeth II.

 Coronation Chicken was one of the dishes served at the luncheon following HM The Queen’s Coronation in Westminster Abbey in 1953.
 Britain was still in the grips of post-war rationing so developing a formal luncheon menu to feed 300-odd people was definitely a challenge.